microsoft/glue/README.md

 ### Evaluation with the Jupyter Notebook
 To get deeper insights into the classification performance, there is a Jupyter notebook in the `notebook` subdirectory.
-1. Open the `Eval - LUIS for BA.ipynb` Jupyter notebook in the `notebook` subfolder of the repository
+1. Open the `Eval - LUIS Scoring Review.ipynb` Jupyter notebook in the `notebook` subfolder of the repository
-1. Choose the right kernel `Python (ba)`, which you installed
+1. Choose the right kernel `Python (txttool)`, which you installed
 1. Place the scoring file from the output folder in the same folder as the notebook or just keep the directory in mind.
 There is an example file in the notebooks-folder as well
 1. Change the file name in the `Import data` section.
 If you want to reference to the file in the output folder, change it to `../../output/[date-of-case]-case/[date-of-case]-case.txt`.
 1. Execute all the fields - this might take a while especially during the plotting phase of the confusion matrix